jorissteyn/php_pcspeak/README.md

 # PHP PCSpeak
 This PHP extension exposes an API to control your PC speaker.
-Just for fun.

 # API Overview
 A console terminal device is used to access the hardware.
 Before you can use